 Synopsis: Throughout human history, an enormous black monolith has captivated and confused humanity.
 Now, on the far edge of our solar system, one man remains to solve its puzzling mystery.

-Towering, revolutionary, benchmark film from director Stanley Kubrick, 2001 ranks as one of the true all-time great examples of what is achievable with the motion picture camera.
+Towering, revolutionary, benchmark film from director Stanley Kubrick, 2001: A Space Odyssey ranks as one of the true all-time great examples of what is achievable with the motion picture camera.
 By today’s standards, this film still remains as powerful as it did the day it was first released.
 Back in 1968, when 2001 was released, man was about to step onto the moon, mobile telephones had yet to be invented, and the concept of interstellar space travel was still a pie in the sky idea touted by scientists as the next big advancement in human evolution.

 The film revolves around a mysterious black monolithic block, which appears at several moments through Earth’s history, including The Dawn Of Man, as well as in a future where human’s live and work on the Moon, and in satellites orbiting the planet.
 Apes, space archaeology and a giant computer inside a spaceship with murderous intentions all add us to one of the most divisive, epochal motion pictures of the modern era.